-Canon 760D versus Nikon D5600
+Canon 760D vs Nikon D5600

 The Canon EOS 760D (called Canon T6s in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2015 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (10 percent) than the Canon 760D.
 Moreover, the D5600 is markedly lighter (18 percent) than the 760D.
 In this context, it is worth noting that neither the 760D nor the D5600 are weather-sealed.